hitz-zentroa/XNLIvar/README.md

 ## Data

 It introduces XNLIvar, a novel, manually-curated, variation inclusive NLI datasets in Basque and Spanish for NLI evaluation.
-The [data](https://github.com/jaioneB/XNLIvar/tree/main/data) folder is structured in three folders:
+The [data](https://github.com/jaioneB/XNLIvar/tree/main/data) folder is structured in the following folders:

 - [Basque data](https://github.com/jaioneB/XNLIvar/tree/main/data/eu): It provides the original XNLI test data, as well as the native and variation inclusive datasets.
 - [Spanish data](https://github.com/jaioneB/XNLIvar/tree/main/data/es): It provides de original XNLI test data, as well as the Basque native data translated into Spanish and the variation inclusive data.
 - [Translations](https://github.com/jaioneB/XNLIvar/tree/main/data/translations): It provides the automatic translations of the native and variation inclusive datasets into English.
+- [ablation-eu](https://huggingface.co/datasets/HiTZ/XNLIvar/tree/main/ablation-eu): The datasets used in the ablation experiments for Basque.
+- [ablation-es](https://huggingface.co/datasets/HiTZ/XNLIvar/tree/main/ablation-es): The datasets used in the ablation experiments for Spanish.

 ## Scripts